 As you can probably imagine, the more you use the hot tub, the dirtier it will get.

-The dirtier and more cloudy it is, the more time it will take for it to be thoroughly cleansed by the shock treatment as you will have to put a higher dosage of shock in the water.
+The dirtier and cloudier the water, the longer it will take for the shock treatment to thoroughly cleanse it, as a higher dosage of shock will be required.

 The higher the concentration of the shock product, the longer it often takes for the water to stabilize to normal levels again.
-The normal levels are necessary for your bathing to be safe and healthy.
+Normal levels are necessary for safe and healthy bathing.

 3. How often you shock your hot tub

-The more often you shock the hot tub, the cleaner the water will be.
+The more often you shock the hot tub, the cleaner the water.

 Therefore, when you do your regular shock routine, using a lot of spa shock in a high concentration will most likely not be necessary.

-If you use less spa shock, and at a lower concentration, it will take less time for the water to reach its normal bathing levels.
+If you use less spa shock and at a lower concentration, the water will take less time to reach its normal bathing levels.

 Read: How often to shock a hot tub